Love Easter Hate Waste

 Below are some fun ideas and inspiration on making your own Easter decorations:

-Crochet your own Easter eggs!
-Read through this blog to get great ideas for using up scrap wool to decorate them afterwards too.
+- Crochet your own Easter eggs!
+Great ideas for using up scrap wool to decorate them afterwards too.

 It’s not the size that counts